ChuangSheep/KursheftTools/README.md

 <a name="ImportCourseList"></a>
 ### Import the course list (C#)

-*If you are using the VBA version, you can jump this part.
-The macro will ask you the input the path of the course list while you are trying to export it.
-[Go to Export the course plan directly. ](#ExportCoursePlan)* <br>
+***Process the course list using fixCourseList.py to delete the duplicate courses and generate a new text file for use.***

+***If there is not python interpreter installed, you can still use fixCourseList.html as alternative.***

-To import the course list from a `.csv` file, click the button called **Kursliste importieren**.
-A dialog window will be opened and asks you to choose the .csv file that contains the course list. <br>
+To import the course list from a `.csv` or `.txt` file, click the button called **Kursliste importieren**.
+A dialog window will be opened and asks you to choose the `.csv`/`.txt` file that has been processed by `fixCourseList.py/html`. <br>

 After excel has successfully imported the course list, a message box will show up that the import was completed.